cppalliance/safe-cpp/proposal/draft.md

 * `rel x` - relocate `x` into a new value. `x` is set as uninitialized.
 * `cpy x` - copy construct `x` into a new value. `x` remains initialized.

-If an object is _trivially copyable_, as all scalars are, then you don't need either of these tokens.
-The compiler will copy your value.
-Both _rel-_ and _cpy-expressions_ produce prvalues of the operand's type.

-Why do I make both copy and relocation explicit?
-I want to make it easy for users to choose the more efficient option.
+Why make copy and relocation explicit?
+In line with C++'s goals of _zero-cost abstractions_, we want to make it easy for users to choose the more efficient option.
 If a type is not trivially copyable, you can opt into an expensive copy with _cpy-expression_.
 This avoids performance bugs, where an object undergoes an expensive copy just because the user didn't know it was there.
 Or, if you don't want to copy, use _rel-expression_, which is efficient but destroys the old object, without destructing it.

+If an object is _trivially copyable_, as all scalar types are, then you don't need either of these tokens.
+The compiler will copy your value without prompting.

 The relocation object model also supports _drp-expression_, noted by the `drp` token, which calls the destructor on an object and leaves it uninitialized.
 See the [Destructors and phantom data](#destructors-and-phantom-data) for details.